nicholas-leonard/slides/torch7.md

  * `Module` :  differentiable transformations of input to output ;
  * `Criterion` : cost function to minimize.
 Outputs a scalar loss;

+Let's use it to build a simple logistic regressor...

 ---

-# Logistic Regression - Module
+## Logistic Regression - Module

 A binary logisitic regressor `Module` with 2 input units and 1 output.